csviri/kubernetes-glue-operator/README.md

                       protocol: TCP

     - name: mutation_hook_config
-      # dependsOn relation means, that the resource will be reconciled only if all the listed resources are already reconciled and ready (if ready post-condition is present).
+      # dependsOn relation means, that the resource will be reconciled only if all
+      # the listed resources are already reconciled and ready (if ready post-condition is present).
-      # This resource will be applied, after the service and deployment are applied, and the deployment is ready, thus all the pods are started up and ready.
+      # This resource will be applied after the service and deployment are applied,
+      # and the deployment is ready, thus all the pods are started up and ready.
       dependsOn:
         - deployment
         - service